New technology, new questions

 How much influence do employers have on private life?

-How Google Glass is changing work
+How data glasses are changing work

 The instructions have them right on the nose and both hands free.
 Elaborate training or training: no need.
 Investigations promise productivity increases of up to 30 percent.